The 5 Big Compound Lifts for Building Muscle

 Like a powerlifter, we can keep a running tally of our “Big Five” total to measure our strength and progress.
 We can compare our results from doing various different programs.
 We can identify and overcome plateaus.
 We can give our lifts a proper hierarchy.

 Again, since we aren’t powerlifters, we don’t need to test our one-rep max unless we want to.
 Instead, we can test our rep maxes.
-As long as that number is improving, it shows that we’re becoming bigger and stronger overall.
-After all, going from an 8-rep max of 185 up to 225 shows just as much improvement as going from a 1-rep max of 230 up to 280.
+As long as that number improves, we’re becoming bigger and stronger overall.
+After all, going from an 8-rep max of 185 to 225 shows just as much improvement as going from a 1-rep max of 230 up to 280.
 But by testing our rep maxes, we don’t need to peak or prepare, we don’t need to increase our risk of injury, and the test itself—doing an 8-rep set—is great for stimulating muscle growth.

 Are 5 Compound Lifts All You Need?

 Where’s the loaded carry?
 In our Bony to Beastly Bulking Program, which is designed for guys who are still fairly thin, we feature a ton of loaded carries, and so we’ve always counted them as one of the foundational lifts.
-Moving forward from that, though, I think it makes more sense to count them as another deadlift accessory.
-Otherwise, once again, we’re going to have too much heavy spinal loading in the program.
+Moving forward from that, though, it makes more sense to count them as another deadlift accessory.
+Otherwise, once again, we’d have too much heavy spinal loading in the program.
 (It’s also hard to perform heavy loaded carries once you get too strong to use dumbbells.)

 However, some lifts still won’t fit in this system.
 For example, neck curls won’t fit into any of those movement patterns.
 That’s okay.
 It’s an important lift for developing overall aesthetics, and it’s essential for building a thicker neck, but it’s still a fairly minor lift.
 We’ll simply call it an extra.

 Are these lifts for men or women?
-We tested this system on both men and women, and it worked great in both cases.
-They often chose to emphasize different muscles, but the system accounted for that.
+We tested this system on both men and women, which worked great in both cases.
+They often emphasized different muscles, but the system accounted for that.
 If someone wants to use the deadlift to develop their upper back, they might choose a conventional deadlift and add plenty of barbell rows as an accessory.
-On the other hand, if someone wants more hip growth, they can choose a Romanian deadlift and then add in plenty of hip thrusts as an accessory.
+On the other hand, if someone wants more hip growth, they can choose a Romanian deadlift and add plenty of hip thrusts as an accessory.

 Men and women are often going to choose different programs, but this system tends to work equally well for both.